The Rape of the Lock

 Who cause the Proud their Visits to delay,

-And send the Godly in a Pett, 76 to pray.
+And send the Godly in a Pett,° to pray. temper tantrum

 A Nymph there is, that all thy Pow’r disdains,